PsiMasTho/pmt-logera/README.md

 # Logera
-A compiler that takes custom log files that contain variables and attributes across time and compiles them into a csv file.
+A library for parsing custom log files that contain variables and attributes across time.
 Intended to be used for logging daily training, but can be used for other kinds of logging.

-## Options
-	-h, --help     	shows help message and exits
-	-d, --directory	directory containing log files
-	-m, --manual   	manually select files (e.g. glob) [nargs: 1 or more] -v, --verbose  	verbose output
-	-o, --output   	output files. stdout if not specified -c, --color    	colored errors (on/off) [default: "on"]

-## Usage
-	Logera -d logs/ -o data.csv # writes to data.csv

-	Logera -d logs/ 			# writes to stdout

-	Logera -m logs/header.lh logs/log1.txt logs/log2.txt -o data.csv

 ## Input files
 * Header:
     Contains declarations for attributes and variables, and assigns attributes to vairables.
 Attrubutes may contain ECMAscript regex expressions for the kind of values they accept.
 Must have a '.lh' extension.

     Values may not contain: Line breaks, spaces, tabs, double-quotes, '$' or ';' or '%'

     Variable names may not contain all of the above and may not contain commas.

     Attribue names have the same restrictions as variable names.

 #### Example header for a workout program
 ```